Hidenari Ugaki

-Hidenari Ugaki (宇垣 秀成, Ugaki Hidenari) is a Japanese actor and voice actor from Tokyo.
-He is currently attached to 81 Produce.
-He is best known for his roles in Mobile Fighter G Gundam (as Argo Gulskii), the TV Tokyo edition of Teenage Mutant Ninja Turtles (as Donatello), the 2005 Doraemon series (as Kannari-san), and the Yakuza video game series (as Goro Majima).
+Hidenari Ugaki (宇垣 秀成, Ugaki Hidenari) is a Japanese actor and voice actor.
+He is currently affiliated with 81 Produce.
+He is best known for his roles as Argo Gulskii in Mobile Fighter G Gundam, Donatello in the TV Tokyo edition of Teenage Mutant Ninja Turtles, Kaminari-san in the 2005 Doraemon series, and Goro Majima in the Yakuza video game series.